hashim222/p5-coding-library/README.md

   - To view the newly deployed app, click the `Open App` button and you are good to go.

 - ### Final Deployments

+  - In the scripts section of `package.json` in your gitpod workspace, add the following command:

+    ```
+    "heroku-prebuild": "npm install -g serve",
+    ```

+  - Add a `Procfile` at the root of the project with the following web command:

+    ```
+    web: serve -s build
+    ```

+  - To add everything to the github, add these commands to the terminal

+    ```
+      git add .
+      git commit -m 'set up react project'
+      git push
+    ```

+  - To deploy the project, navigate to the heroku deploy tab and click on the deploy button at the bottom of the page.

 ## Credits